Coveo for Commerce and Website Search

 Indexing Website Content

-- Get an OAuth2 token with which to authenticate some of the REST API calls you are going to make in this tutorial (see Getting Your Coveo Cloud V2 Platform Access Token).
+Get an OAuth2 token with which to authenticate some of the REST API calls you’re going to make in this tutorial (see Getting Your Coveo Cloud V2 Platform Access Token).

-- Create a Coveo Cloud trial organization using the access token you got at step 2 (see Creating a Coveo Cloud V2 Organization) .
+Create a Coveo Cloud trial organization using the access token you got in step 2 (see Creating a Coveo Cloud V2 Trial Organization) .

 Coveo provides many out-of-the-box connectors designed to access and index website content.
 Connectors may be system-specific or generic.